 Outreach and presentation are vital to our mission, and the STUDIO is firmly committed to insuring that a public of all ages and backgrounds can see, understand and (especially) learn key skills in new-media arts and design.
 Thus, in addition to our residencies, the STUDIO also conducts free and low-cost public educational activities (such as lectures, conferences, workshops, performances, and exhibitions) that address timely concerns in emerging media.
 These not only serve our immediate university audience, but the larger Pittsburgh region and (through our Internet presence and online archives) international audiences, as well.

 - Provides artist residencies with stipends, commissions and facilities.
 All STUDIO projects are artist-generated.
-Fellows are selected by invitation and by application, using criteria based on furthering the STUDIO’s mission.
+Fellows are selected by invitation (and, in select circumstances when RFQs or RFPs are announced, by application), using criteria based on furthering the STUDIO’s mission.